jakearchibald/canvas-snow/README.md

 ![Chrome Devtools](http://jakearchibald.github.com/canvas-snow/no-raf-jolt.png)

 Here the yellow boxes represent JS triggered by `setTimeout`, the green boxes are drawn frames.
-The JS blocks appear before the draw, but they're out of sync, they get closer and closer until they block a draw, then the draws happen before the timer, until of course they swap over again and you get another missed draw.
+The JS blocks appear before the draw, but they're out of sync.
+They get closer and closer until they block a draw, then the draws happen before the timers, until of course they swap over again and you get another missed draw.
 These dropped frames are a noticeable jolt visually.

-Let's fix this, instead of...
+Let's fix this.
+Instead of...

 ```javascript
 function frame() {